robertvanoverbeek/AirflowTutorial/README.md

 While our DAG is quite simple in terms of processes it posesses some extra features that also highlight some functionalities of Airflow:
 * Centrally strored variables;
+* The usage of Macros and Jinja Templating;
 * Backfilling of historical data;
-* The usage of Macros and Jinja Templating.
+* Use a DAG as context managers.

 Generally the structure of an Airflow DAG consists of 5 parts:
 1. Importing the modules and declaring variables, including referencing the centrally stored variables;